 20. Sunburn Relief

 Got a little too much sun?
 Coconut oil can help soothe inflamed skin, reduce redness and rehydrate skin.
-The caveat is that while coconut oil does provide minimal sun protection — about SPF 4 — I’d recommend adding red raspberry seed extract or zinc oxide to make a stronger sunblock if you’ll be in the sun for an extended period of time.
+The caveat is that while coconut oil does provide minimal sun protection — about SPF 4 — adding red raspberry seed extract or zinc oxide would make a stronger sunscreen for when you’ll be in the sun for an extended period of time.

 Get FREE Access!